Why am I not losing weight on Mounjaro?

 If you were losing weight on Mounjaro at a consistent pace, but now it feels like things suddenly screeched to a halt, you may have hit a weight loss plateau.
 Not to worry; this is a normal and often expected part of the weight loss journey, whether or not you’re taking Mounjaro.

-But if it’s been a few weeks and you still feel stuck, you may need to make a few changes.
-Reevaluate whether your current habits are helping you lose weight or if any of them might be disrupting your progress.
+If you’ve hit a plateau, talk to your healthcare provider.
+They may recommend making changes to your treatment plan.
+In the meantime, reevaluate whether your current habits are helping you lose weight or if any of them might be disrupting your progress.
 Here are some ideas to get you started:

 • Ensure you’re following a balanced diet by tracking what you eat with a food journal.